designcise/bitframe-boilerplate/README.md

 ## Documentation

-Complete documentation for v2.0 will be available soon on https://bitframephp.com.
+Complete documentation for Bitframe v2 will be available on https://bitframephp.com soon.

 ## License